 E. Travel Requests

-1. All travel must be approved prior to departure and before any expenses are incurred.
-For Intra-State Travel, individual departments are allowed to use their discretion in the establishment of internal control requirements.
+1. All travel must be approved in writing.
+Any travel expense that is not approved prior to travel is at the risk of the traveler and may become the traveler’s personal expense.
+Individual departments are allowed to use their discretion in the establishment of internal control requirements.

 2. Travel requests must be submitted via:

 b.
 DISB-4, Employee Travel Form for travel request that cannot be processed in eTravel